albertlatacz/java-repl/README.md

 ## Usage
 To run Java REPL you need to install **Java Development Kit (JDK) 6 or newer**.
 Download it from [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and follow install instructions.
-Once JDK is installed and configured you can run
+Once JDK is installed and configured you can run:

 ```
-java -jar javarepl.jar
+$ java -jar javarepl.jar
 ```

 If this doesn't work try to run pointing directly to *java* executable within JDK, like so

 ```
-C:\Program Files\Java\jdk1.7.0_17\bin\java -jar javarepl.jar
+$ <PATH_TO_JDK>/bin/java -jar javarepl.jar
 ```